dayton-outar/glif/algos/js/codility/maximum-slice/MAXPROFIT.md

     function solution(A);
 ```

-that, given an array $A$ consisting of $N$ integers containing daily prices of a stock share for a period of N consecutive days, returns the maximum possible profit from one transaction during this period.
+that, given an array $A$ consisting of $N$ integers containing daily prices of a stock share for a period of $N$ consecutive days, returns the maximum possible profit from one transaction during this period.
 The function should return 0 if it was impossible to gain any profit.

 For example, given array $A$ consisting of six elements such that: